charleshsu168/batteryscripts/README.md

 TO INSTALL IT
 ==============
+ Before running the Python scripts, it is required to download and install  Python 2.7.
+The scripts are not compitable with Python 3.
  Download the scripts and unzip it to a folder.
  Connect all the wires to RPI and the battery packs as in the lab environment.
  Run the script.